-The bill establishes a Rural Attorney Recruitment Assistance Program aimed at helping rural counties and municipalities in Iowa recruit attorneys.
-The program will be administered by the college student aid commission, which will assess the needs and capabilities of interested counties or municipalities before allowing them to participate.
-Eligible counties or municipalities must have a population of less than 26,000 and be located more than 20 miles from a city with a population of at least 50,000.
-Participating attorneys will receive an incentive payment equivalent to 90% of the University of Iowa College of Law resident tuition and fees, distributed in five equal annual installments, in addition to their salary and benefits.
+The bill establishes a Rural Attorney Recruitment Assistance Program, which is designed to help rural counties and municipalities in Iowa recruit attorneys.
+The program will be administered by the college student aid commission, which will assess the needs and capabilities of interested counties and municipalities before allowing them to participate.
+To qualify, a county or municipality must have a population of less than 26,000 and be located more than 20 miles from a city with a population of at least 50,000, based on the 2020 federal census.
+Eligible counties and municipalities will be required to contribute 35% of the total incentive payments for participating attorneys, who will receive an incentive payment equal to 90% of the University of Iowa College of Law resident tuition and fees, distributed in five annual installments.

 Statutes affected: